Safety & Security: Essential for Refugee Self-Reliance

 Safety As a Precondition for Self-Reliance

 Safety influences refugees’ ability to build sustainable and dignified lives across different displacement contexts.
-Rather than focusing on a single response sector, the Self-Reliance Index (SRI) takes a holistic view of households, considering a variety of domains that affect a household’s ability to become self-reliant.
+Rather than focusing on a single response sector, the Self-Reliance Index (SRI) takes a multidimensional, holistic view of households, considering a variety of domains, or key areas of life that affect a household’s ability to become self-reliant.
 The Refugee Self-Reliance Initiative (RSRI), developer of the SRI, explains in much greater detail how the various facets of household life explored in the SRI fit together to offer a clear picture of household self-reliance in its paper entitled, “Better Lives Now: A Conceptual Framework for Understanding and Measuring Refugee Self-Reliance.”

 We all know that employment, another element of household life covered in the SRI, is essential to a refugee's ability to become self-reliant.
 We also know, and have widely demonstrated since the launch of the SRI in 2020, that education, another SRI domain, is a key enabler of a household’s trajectory towards self-reliance.